 As its name suggests, Houston Baptist University is a Christian school steeped in the traditions of the Baptist Church.
 It is also one of the most conservative colleges on the list.
-Students who attend Houston Baptist are provided with a holistic education instilling in them a “passion for academic, spiritual, and professional excellence.”
-All students complete a core curriculum that includes various liberal arts courses, plus a few additional classes on Biblical themes.
+Students who attend Houston Baptist are provided with a holistic education, instilling in them a “passion for academic, spiritual, and professional excellence.”
+All students complete a core curriculum that includes various liberal arts courses plus a few additional classes on Biblical themes.
 Though Houston Baptist University does host a College Republicans organization, the university’s most popular student clubs tend to be faith-based.

 The King’s College

 New York, New York

 The King’s College is situated in the heart of New York City’s Financial District.
 It’s a small school that aims to “transform society by preparing students for careers in which they help to shape and eventually to lead strategic public and private institutions.”
 Students complete a core curriculum consisting of classes focusing on:

 - Western Civilization

 Through rigorous coursework, students learn to think critically about the contrasts between eternal truths and ideologies better described as “trendy.”
 Many of The King’s College graduates have gone on to lead in:

-Liberty University in Lynchburg, Virginia is another Christian university that, by extension, is a great college for Young Republicans.
-Because Liberty is strongly associated with the Baptist Church, students complete a core curriculum of classes steeped in Biblical themes.
+Liberty University in Lynchburg, Virginia, is another Christian university that, by extension, is a great college for Young Republicans.
+Because Liberty is strongly associated with the Baptist Church, these conservative college students complete a core curriculum of classes steeped in Biblical themes.
 Students must also attend chapel at least three times a week.
 Liberty University’s College Republicans chapter is quite active, although all political clubs at Liberty are technically unofficial, meaning they do not receive university money.

 Oral Roberts University